 The reason was the looming threat of alcoholism, that during the 1890s became widely recognized as a form of illness.
-From the late 19th to the late 20th century, if you outed yourself as a regular wine drinker, you could find yourself labeled as a potential alcoholic pretty quickly.
-Heck, in the US things for a while even went as far as banning alcohol outright (which unfortunately turned into what practically was a government-funded economic development program for organized crime).
+From the late 19th to the late 20th century, if you outed yourself as a regular wine drinker, you could find yourself labeled as an alcoholic pretty quickly.
+Heck, in the US things for a while went as far as banning alcohol outright (which unfortunately turned into a government-funded economic development program for organized crime).

 In the broadcast, Bordeaux scientist Serge Renaud formulated a theory that probably brought tears of joy to the entire Napa Valley and Sonoma County: Renaud believed that moderate consumption of red wine was at the core of the French’s better health.
 After this 60 Minutes episode aired, red wine sales in the U.S. rose by 44%.